joshrandall8478/joshrandall8478.github.io/src/pages/posts/vpn_discontinued.md

 As for easy local communication (for development), I will create a local wireguard instance soon for this purpose.
 It will also not be on 24/7, with the soul purpose of development.

+For those who desperately need a VPN, previously liked the past arrangement, and are willing to help with server costs (albiet they aren't that much), please get in contact with me at <span style="color: $color_3;">josh@joshrandall.net</span>.
+I will be more than happy to work something out with you.

-Thank you for taking your time to read this 👏🏼
+In anycase, thank you for taking your time to read this 👏🏼